How to Win 2048: The Complete Strategy Guide (Tips & Tricks)

 What is the highest tile possible in 2048?

-In theory the largest tile that can fit on a 4×4 board is 131,072 (2 to the 17th power), though reaching it is extraordinarily rare.
+On a 4×4 board the theoretical maximum is 131,072 (2 to the 17th power), though reaching it is extraordinarily rare.
 For most players, 2048 is the goal and 4096 or 8192 is an impressive stretch.

 Should I always merge when I can?

 No. Merge with purpose.
 Unnecessary merges fill the board and cost you the empty cells that keep you alive.
-Merge to advance your ordered chain and to free up space, not reflexively.
+Merge to advance your ordered chain and to free space, not reflexively.

 Play 2048 Free Online